Links on Android Authority may earn us a commission. Learn more.

 Read more: How fast charging really works

 The important thing to note is that batteries charge slower the closer they become to full.
-During the latter constant voltage part of a lithium-ion battery charging cycle, charging current falls exponentially to just milliamps compared to the amps used when fast-charging earlier on.
+During the latter constant voltage part of a lithium-ion battery charging cycle, the charging current falls exponentially to just milliamps compared to the amps used when fast-charging earlier on.
 Once near full, batteries are either trickle charged to full or apply a top-up charge once the battery voltage falls.
 It’s the reason why topping up the last few battery percent takes so much longer than the first few percent.
 See the diagram below for a visual explanation.

 There’s a very good reason why batteries have to be charged this way.
 Li-ion batteries must not be over-charged above their specified voltage or capacity, as they become unstable.
 Battery voltage is sensitive to current, capacity, and temperature, so the safest way to finish charging a battery to full saturation is to do it slowly with as little current as possible.
 Think of it like trying to park a car in a garage — the closer you get to the wall, the slower you’ll want to move to avoid any damage.